 By far the most popular form of thermal protection, wet suits are made from neoprene, a synthetic rubber foam filled with thousands of tiny gas bubbles.
 Wetsuits work on the principle that your body is the best source of heat.
 It allows thin layer of water between a person’s body and wet suit.
 The body then heats the water, which allows the heat to be retained, keeping you warm.
 There are different thicknesses of wetsuits depending on how cold the water is going to be and how what for of versatility you are looking for in a wetsuit.
 The styles usually range from 2mm of thickness to 9 mm.
 Industry has made great break throughs with wetsuit technology and materials.
+The Quiksliver True Wetsuit is one of them.
 Thick wet suits are a thing of the past.
 Here are the most common styles of wetsuits…

 - Full Body Suit – jump suit or one piece wet suit

 - Two Part Suits – includes top and bottom

 - Shorties – short sleeve arms and legs for warm water